Community-University Engagement Support (CUES) Fund

 - Up to $15,000 per project (min. $7,500)

-CUES exploration funds support new community and university partnerships who are building new relationships to promote diverse perspectives and approaches and accomplish shared goals.
+CUES exploration funds support community and university partners who are building new relationships to promote diverse perspectives and approaches and accomplish shared goals.
 These funds are specifically designed to help new and innovative partnerships get off the ground by ensuring partners have the necessary time and resources to build trust, define shared interests, identify knowledge gaps and shared goals and to design collaborative research, teaching or learning projects.

 CUES funds for sustaining community-university partnerships